-One of the most talked about areas of writing and especially in Fantasy is the magic systems involved.
-Think back to the books that you love that have magic and try to focus a little more on each system.
+One of the most talked about areas of writing and especially in Fantasy, is the magic systems involved.
+Think back to the books you love that have magic and try to focus more on each system.
 It’s an intriguing look into how the author wrote the book and how you interpreted it.

 Genetic or Non-Genetic Magic Systems

-Genetic dives into areas where the magic system has been with you from birth, either hidden or otherwise.
+This type of magic system dives into areas where the magic system has been with you, hidden or otherwise, from birth.
 There are different adaptations of this process.

 Harry Potter is a perfect example.
 It is clear that magic is passed (or not) through parents.
 Granted, there are those who are born with magic that comes from parents with no magic ability of part-member wizards.

 Mistborn series appears that certain people are born with the ability to use magic related to science and metals.

 Percy Jackson has abilities or magic that are a birthright because they are demi-gods.

 Non-Genetic Magic is seen in Dungeons and Dragons.
 This is where the wizards learn magic only after years and years of study.
 It insinuates that anyone can learn magic if they work hard enough.

 The Stormlight Archive series (Way of Kings) appears to illustrate that its magic is not a genetic result but the actual cause is yet to be given.

 The Kingkiller Chronicles is another example of how learning magic is the only way to get magic.